- Bizfile is ACRA’s online portal for registering, filing and buying business information in Singapore.

 For NRIC and FIN holders, there is no requirement to provide the nationality and residential information.

-Company Directors are responsible for overseeing all company’s affairs, setting its strategic direction, and ensuring proper record-keeping, financial statements, and compliance with corporate filings.
+Company Directors are responsible for overseeing all the company’s affairs, setting its strategic direction, and ensuring proper record-keeping, financial statements, and compliance with corporate filings.

 It’s important to note that foreign companies themselves can’t serve as directors of Singaporean companies.